overture-stack/genomic-data-playground/README.md

 ```

 #### Publish the analysis
-Once the files of an analysis are upload, the analysis can be published using the `analysisId` returned from the [submit step](#submit-a-payload)
+Once the files of an analysis are uploaded, the analysis can be published using the `analysisId` returned from the [submit step](#submit-a-payload)
 ```bash
 ./tools/song-client publish -a <analysisId>
 ```

 #### Download analysis files

-Before downloading an object, the `objectId` must be known.
+Before downloading a file, the `objectId` must be known.
 Using the following command, search Song for the analysis given the `analysisId`, and then
 extract the `objectId` for the `example.vcf.gz` file.